If your agent can write to production, it’s already part of your ops team

 |---|---|---|---|---|

-Security and governance: treat agents like junior admins with logs
+Security and governance: treat agents like junior admins, not magical text

 # Example: policy-enforced tool call wrapper (pseudo-config)